EventStore/documentation/docs/clients/dotnet/21.2/connecting.md

 ### Compatibility Mode

 Enables the client to connect to either server configuration without needing to change the client's connection settings.
-Read more in [Compatibility Mode documentation](#compatibility-mode).

 | Builder Method | Description |
 |:---------------|:------------|